Description of Data Formats

 Three general modes for convolution/correlation exist in digital signal processing: "full", "same", and "valid".
 This chapter of Digital Signals Theory provides a good overview of these modes.

-We support both the "same" and "valid" modes for cross-correlation.
 For an image with shape and template , the modes will output statistics maps with the following shapes:

 - same: